 *Controlled means that UIC or a UIC-associated entity, directly or indirectly, rents, leases or has some other type of written agreement (including an informal one, such as a letter or an e-mail) for a building or property, or a portion of a building or property.
 Even if there is no payment involved in the transaction, for Clery Act purposes, a written agreement for use of space gives an institution control of that space for the time period specified in the agreement.

 UIC Separate Campuses

-UIC is a distributed university, with campuses and locations strategically placed to serve the needs of the region and the State of Illinois.
+UIC is a distributed university, with campuses and locations strategically placed to serve the needs of the region and the state of Illinois.
 Each regional campus is known for its distinctive health science focus, which plays a critical role in the economy of its area.
-For Clery Act reporting purposes, UIC encompasses 8 campuses:
+For Clery Act reporting purposes, UIC encompasses eight campuses:

 - UIC – Chicago Campus East

 - UIC – Chicago Campus West

 - UIC Peoria Regional Campus

 - UIC Urbana-Champaign Regional Campus